waterlinked/blueos-ugps-extension/readme.md

 ## State

 This extension is currently in development.
-It currently **has no UI page** (so creates no listing in the sidebar of BlueOS).
+It **has no UI page** (so creates no listing in the sidebar of BlueOS).

 ## Functionality